 - Never buy containers you haven’t seen or inspected.
 There are too many horror stories about buying shipping containers unseen online.
 Find a local shipping container dealer that’s reputable and known and see the containers in person before you buy them.
 Alternatively ask for photographs of the exact unit you will be receiving.

 Finding quality, affordable and customisable shipping containers doesn’t have to be a pain in the neck.
-Get in touch with us today if you need help in choosing the best type of shipping containers suitable for your needs.
+Get in touch with us today if you need help in choosing the best type of containers suitable for your needs or read our guide on everything about shipping containers.